 However, the use of raw measurements is currently still limited to testing and users are mostly GNSS experts that are trying to better understand the real potential of this new feature.
 Therefore, the GSA has decided to launch a Raw Measurements Task Force to facilitate exchanges, share experience and knowledge around this topic, and promote the use of raw measurements to application developers.
 The Task Force plans to release a White Paper explaining how GNSS raw measurements can be used to optimise the calculation of position (building on test results), how they can be best corrected, and how they can create opportunities for innovative applications.
 It will also provide an outlook on the future use of raw measurements, assuming that dual band chipsets become available in smartphones.

-The GSA is inviting all interested GNSS experts in academia and research to join a dedicated workshop in Prague on July 20th on the preparation of the GNSS community’s position on raw measurement use in consumer devices.
+The GSA invited all interested GNSS experts in academia and research to join a dedicated workshop in Prague on July 20th, 2017 on the preparation of the GNSS community’s position on raw measurement use in consumer devices.

 Media note: This feature can be republished without charge provided the European GNSS Agency (GSA) is acknowledged as the source at the top or the bottom of the story.
 You must request permission before you use any of the photographs on the site.
 If you republish, we would be grateful if you could link back to the GSA website (http://www.gsa.europa.eu).